papermerge/documentation/docs/admin-manual/db-migrations.md

 This document describes the migration of databases, that are used by {{extra.project}}.

-!!!
-Note

-    Backup your Papermerge instance, incl. the database first!

 ## Migrate from SQLite to PostgreSQL

 This scenario assumes, that you have a working installation, which is using a [SQLite database](/3.5/settings/database/?h=db.sqlite3#database__url) setup.
 For migration, you'll need a PostgreSQL database.